martinmaeland/MAS220_Project/readme.md

 # MAS220_Project

 ## Description
-With All-In-One servolab, create an elevator-simulator with the given requirements.
+With all-in-one servolab, create an elevator-simulator with the given requirements.

 Requirements and documentation is in resources directory.